nwthomas/website/client/constants/blogs/debounce-versus-throttle.md

 If we were to check the dev console, we'd see _exactly_ one log of "Hello World!" when this code was done running.

-This is because we're only running our debounced function (the logger) once the group of functions has finished running (defined by a gap of `TIMEOUT_MS`).
+This is because we don't allow our timeout to finish when we quickly and repeatedly call our `debounce`-ed function.
+It is only allowed to finish at the end (when our 250 millisecond `TIMEOUT_MS` time runs out).

 ## Throttle